Mark Watson: Guest appearances

-Watson performed stand up on episode one of Michael McIntyre's Comedy Roadshow, aired 7 June 2009.

-In 2010, Watson took part in Channel 4's Comedy Gala, a benefit show held in aid of Great Ormond Street Children's Hospital, filmed live at the O2 Arena in London on 30 March.

-On 6 May 2011, he appeared on New Zealand comedy panel show 7 Days.

-In 2017, he competed in series 5 of Taskmaster against Bob Mortimer, Sally Phillips, Nish Kumar and Aisling Bea finishing joint second.
+In 2017, he competed in series 5 of Taskmaster against Bob Mortimer, Sally Phillips, Nish Kumar and Aisling Bea, finishing joint second.

 Also in 2017, Watson appeared on Celebrity Island with Bear Grylls alongside Iwan Thomas, Jordan Stephens, Lucy Mecklenburgh, Melody Thornton, RJ Mitte, Ryan Thomas, Sharron Davies and Shazia Mirza.
-Watson left on doctors orders after suffering from severe chest pains and insomnia in the final episode.
+Watson left on doctors' orders after suffering from severe chest pains and insomnia in the final episode.

-In February 2021, he appeared on Richard Osman's House of Games alongside Josie Lawrence, Raj Bisram and Laura Whitmore.
+In 2021, he appeared on Richard Osman's House of Games alongside Josie Lawrence, Raj Bisram and Laura Whitmore.

 Radio

-Mark Watson Makes the World Substantially Better aired on BBC Radio 4 in February 2007, followed by a second series in August 2008.
-Both series featured poems by Tim Key and music, performed by Tim Minchin in the first series and Tom Basden in the second.
 In August 2009, Watson hosted a three-episode series on BBC Radio 5 Live called 100 Million or Bust, where a panel of guests attempted to spend £100 million on transfers as managers of an English Premier League team.

-Another collaboration with Basden and Key, Mark Watson's Live Address to the Nation, was broadcast as a pilot in February 2011, with a full series of 6 episodes broadcast in late 2011.

-A similar series entitled Mark Watson Talks About Life, again featuring Basden and Key, was broadcast in autumn 2014.

 Watson has made regular appearances on the BBC Radio 5 Live show Fighting Talk.

 Books

-Watson has written seven novels: Bullet Points (2004), A Light-Hearted Look At Murder (2007), Eleven (2011), The Knot (2012), Hotel Alpha (2015), The Place That Didn't Exist (2016), and Contacts (2020).
-In addition, he has written the non-fiction book Crap at the Environment (2008), following his own efforts to halve his carbon footprint over the course of one year.
-In 2015, he released a graphic novel, Dan and Sam, with illustrations by Oliver Harud.